ychen-207523/BingeSuggest/proj3/Proj3Changes.md

 Details on these additions can be found here: [FIX ME](https://github.com/brwali/PopcornPicks)

+### The Wall
+Users can view all of their movie reviews and ratings at a glance in a visually appealing dashboard.

+Details on these additions can be found here: [FIX ME](https://github.com/brwali/PopcornPicks)

 ### Friends
 People are often interested in what their friends are watching.
 With the project 3 updates, this is now possible.
 As long as users are friends, they are able to see what they have reviewed.